polterguy/polterguy.github.io/dashboard/hyperlambda-playground/index.md

 ## Hyperlambda as a meta programming language

-Since Hyperlambda is a meta programming language, implying the machine can easily generate functioning Hyperlambda that it executes, this allows you to use the Hyperlambda Playground as a _"software development extention"_, creating snippets of Hyperlambda, that somehow creates or modifies existing Hyperlambda code, and can be dynamically executed on demand.
+Since Hyperlambda is a meta programming language, implying the machine can easily generate functioning Hyperlambda that it executes, this allows you to use the Hyperlambda Playground as a _"software development extension"_, creating snippets of Hyperlambda, that somehow creates or modifies existing Hyperlambda code, and can be dynamically executed on demand.